-Audéo PFE 012 Perfect Bass review
+Audéo PFE 012 Perfect Bass full review

 As a company that produces hearing aids, Phonak ought to know a thing or two about sound quality.
 This bass-enhanced version of its Perfect Fit earphones has also been designed to block out background noise, so you can play music at a lower volume and protect your hearing.